Doris404/How2Code/README.md

 Possiblity of each hand to win the game has been summrized by several, and you can find the result in the internet.

+# How to play Texas Holdem with this project
+Enter the path [TexasHoldem](TexasHoldem) and run `python pipeline.py --config_file [your config file]` and you can play the game with the given config file.

+Config file should contain information as follow:
+- full_cards: a list that contain all the card you want to play with
+- player_num: number of players (ps: 6 is suggested)
+- my_role: role you want to play

 # Reference
 - Instruction on wikipedia: https://en.wikipedia.org/wiki/Texas_hold_%27em